 If you’re looking for a simple and low-maintenance bike, then hardtails take the cake.
 Their lack of rear suspension means they forgo any bushing, bearing, or pivots that generally require extra care and attention.
 This becomes especially true should you live in a wet and muddy climate, which can wreak havoc on full-suspension bikes should they go unmaintained.
 Because of these characteristics, it’s not uncommon for dedicated mountain bikers to own a full-suspension bike for summer use and a hardtail for when the trails turn to slop.
 Bikes like the Salsa Timberjack are able to hold their own against short-travel full-suspension rigs yet are much simpler to keep fresh should you often ride in the rain.

 Once again, if a low price is your top priority, then hardtails are the clear choice.
 Quality full-suspension bikes, with their added rear shock and linkage, are simply too complex to design and build on the cheap.
-From the list above, the $1,800 Giant Stance 29 1 is about as low as we’d advise going with a full-suspension design.
+From the list above, the $2,100 Giant Trance 29 3 is about as low as we’d advise going with a full-suspension design (there are a few just below $2,000 that are suitable as well).
 Sure, you could certainly spend less than that on a bike from a big-box store, but in reality, it’s going to ride terribly.
 The parts won’t last, the suspension will be overwhelmed, and you’ll be quickly wishing you bought a lighter and more comfortable hardtail instead.

 Those looking for a playful ride that is easy to maneuver on tight and twisty trails will likely want to choose a 27.5-inch-wheeled bike.
 This smaller wheel size is lighter, quicker to accelerate, and more responsive to rider inputs—something you’ll especially notice when starting from a slow speed or coming out of corners.
 Downsides of 27.5-inch bikes are that they’re a little more fidgety when you’re riding hard and can get hung up easier than a 29er in particularly rough terrain, but the differences aren’t too drastic.
 Finally, compared to 29ers, 27.5s are typically a better choice for smaller riders (especially those 5’2” and under): they’re less cumbersome, provide a better overall fit, and are offer greater control.